TariqAbughofa/active-audit/README.md

 end
 ```

-You can define options for you model auditing throw the `audit` function. it takes as arguments the attributes you want to track and it can takes one or more of the following options:
+You can define options for you model auditing throw the `audit` function.
+It takes as arguments the attributes you want to track their changes and it can take one or more of the following options:

 1. **type**: string/symbole that represent the type of the item being audited (by default its the parameterized class name).
-2. **only**: a list of model attributes to audit changes (by default its all the model "attributes").
 2. **except**: a list of model attributes not to audit changes (if it was defined with only the audited attributes will be the difference between the two but that is not recommended as it's not clear).
 3. **unless**: a lambda function returns a boolean and the auditing will be cancled if it evalutaes to true or a symbol represents a name of an instance function of your model.

-# Tracking Active Record association changes
+### Tracking Active Record association changes

 1. one to many (belongs_to) assocation changes can be audited by auditing the foreign key itself.
 1. many to many (belongs_to) assocation changes can be audited by adding the option **association** to the audit function: `association: [:stores]`.